SEMICeu/documentation/puri.md

 Any change (creation, updating, ...) to a term associated with a SEMIC owned PURI requires editorial effort to ensure the expected dereferenceability.

+In short, the steps are

 1. Editors create/update a UML representation of the vocabulary annotated with the right information.
 2. Using the toolchain an RDF file is created that contains the data of the vocabulary.
 3. Editors extract from the RDF file the data for each PURI and add it to the  [uri.semic.eu-puris](https://github.com/SEMICeu/uri.semic.eu-puris) repository.

+Detailed steps are described in [uri.semic.eu-proxy](https://github.com/SEMICeu/uri.semic.eu-proxy).

-These steps are part of the editorial effort editors have to perform manually.
+**Note**: These steps are part of the editorial effort editors have to perform manually.

-**Note**: this process is a candidate to be automated.
+Therefore this process is a candidate to be automated and integrated in the toolchain.